1935 U.S. National Championships – Women's singles

 First-seeded Helen Jacobs defeated second-seeded Sarah Fabyan 6–2, 6–4 in the final to win the women's singles tennis title at the 1935 U.S. National Championships.
-The tournament was played on outdoor grass courts and held from August 29, through September 12, 1939 at the West Side Tennis Club in Forest Hills, Queens, New York.
+The tournament was played on outdoor grass courts and held from August 29, through September 12, 1935 at the West Side Tennis Club in Forest Hills, Queens, New York.
+The tournament was completed late due to rain.
+Jacobs won the tournament without losing a set.

 The draw consisted of 64 players of which seven were seeded.

 Seeds

 The eight seeded U.S. players are listed below.
 Helen Jacobs is the champion; others show in brackets the round in which they were eliminated.